-So, how to know when to mail out your cards in order to get them delivered on time?
+So, how to know when to send holiday cards in order to get them delivered on time?
 Let’s break it down by a few holidays.

 When do you send out Christmas cards?

 December 1st – December 10th (sort of)*

 How long do Christmas cards take to mail?
 Remember to estimate about 2 weeks for your mailing time.
 Also consider that the post office doesn’t deliver on December 24th or 25th (postal workers have families too!).
 Count the days from December 23rd — this gives you December 9th as your 2 week buffer – but there’s no definitive last day to mail Christmas cards.

-But if you want to make sure that when mailing a Christmas card it arrives prior to Christmas — place them in the mail by or around December 10th (the closer to the 1st the better).
+But if you want to make sure that when mailing a Christmas card it arrives prior to Christmas Day — place them in the mail by or around December 10th (the closer to the 1st the better).
 They may arrive a few days early, but by the time December rolls around we’re all in a permanent holiday state of mind anyway!

 And if by some chance your Christmas cards arrive a few days after Christmas, just know that your recipients will still feel the love and joy from your greeting.
 Many people enjoy receiving Christmas cards after the 25th because it keeps them in a jolly state of mind (the Christmas tree is still up after all).